Yahrzeit – Remembrance

 Remember: to always light the candle in a safe area of your home with good ventilation.
 The candle is encased in glass or metal.
 You can find Yahrzeit candles in your local supermarket.
 The candle lasts twenty-four hours.
 It should extinguish at the twenty-fourth hour.

 It is not once, there are four times a year one lights a Yahrzeit candle, also known as the Memorial Candle.
 According to our teachings in Judaism, even on the most joyous of holidays and festivals, we remember our beloveds that have passed on.
 For their memories live on Forever in Our Hearts and our thoughts.

 The Anniversary of the date of death of your beloved, it is called the Yahrzeit.
 It is customary to light the Yahrzeit according to the Hebrew Day and Hebrew Month for the Yahrzeit.

 Since the calendar follows the Lunar Moon, those dates will rarely follow the Secular Calendar date your beloved had passed on.
 It is best to obtain a Hebrew Calendar to assist you.
 The Secular Calendar and the Hebrew Calendar days, months are combined so you need not two calendars in your home or office.

 Yom Kippur

-The day we remember the past year, reflecting, cleansing our souls…we remember them.
+The day marks the custom to remember the past year, as we reflect, and cleansing our souls.
+We remember them on this day.

 Throughout the year, we light the Yahrzeit on the Three Pilgrimage Festivals preceding the last days of each festival.

-When one looks at the Hebrew Calendar for the Pilgrimage Festivals, the Yizkor is noted on the eighth day of Passover, the second day of Shavuot and Shemni Atzeret. ( Shemni Atzeret separates Sukkot and Simchat Torah).
+When one looks at the Hebrew Calendar for the Pilgrimage Festivals, the Yizkor is noted on the eighth day of Passover, the second day of Shavuot and Shemini Atzeret. ( Shemini Atzeret separates Sukkot and Simchat Torah).